-Comanchero vice president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars
+Comancheros vice-president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars

 The 40-year-old was extradited earlier this year over 23 charges for drug importation and supply, participating in an organised criminal group, and money laundering.

-Operation Nova terminated about 12 months after the Comanchero publicly announced their arrival on social media.
+Operation Nova terminated about 12 months after the Comancheros publicly announced their arrival on social media.

 Wearing the black and gold colours, six members gathered around gold-plated motorcycles in a series of photographs posted online